 I’ve always loved traveling and other cultures, languages and landscapes which prompted a 6 month round-the-world trip when I was 18, a second trip round South America a couple of years later and a degree in French and English.

-Travel is, and always has been, a huge part of my life.
-Since a young age I’ve been whisked away with my family and I was always fascinated how each country offers you a completely new experience – the sights, the smell, the food and most importantly the people!
-It wasn’t until my gap year that I properly fell in love with the Asia when I spend 5 months traveling around with friends.
+Travel has always been a huge part of my life.
+From a young age, whenever I was whisked away by my family, I was always fascinated at how each country offers you a completely new experience – the sights, the smell, the food, and most importantly the people.
+It wasn’t until my gap year when I spent five months traveling with friends, that I properly fell in love with Asia.

 I have always had a keen interest in European Travel, ever since I went to Tuscany on a school exchange as a teenager.
 I studied languages at university and have worked in travel ever since, both overseas and in UK based roles.
 I have lived in Northern Italy, the Spanish Pyrenees and the French Alps, and worked as a tour guide in Rome, Florence and Venice.

 Although I have been lucky enough to visit many places around the world, it is never enough and every time I go on a trip I come back with a few more destinations on my list to visit.
 I’m not the type of person who chills out by the pool all day; I like to stay active which is why I love skiing and surfing vacations.

 I have always been passionate about travel, especially skiing.
 I learned to ski at a young age, I was lucky enough to be introduced by my parents who encouraged me into ski school, despite my reluctance at times!
 I completed a season in Val d’Isere and ski instructed during University in Italy.
 Since then I have traveled to the US, Thailand and explored a large amount of Europe.